LEWISTON CENTER-MALL

 Lewiston, Idaho

 Tempo became the first major tenant to receive a new nameplate.
 A Rasco Tempo trademark was installed in September 1969.
 The store closed in March 1976.
-Grants at LEWISTON CENTER had been shuttered in November 1975.
+Grants at LEWISTON CENTER was shuttered in November 1975.
 Its space was retenanted by J.C.
 Penney, who relocated from their downtown Lewiston location on August 24, 1977.

 A grand opening celebration began on September 24, 1981 and lasted for 10 days.
 Entertainment was provided by the Lewiston High School Pep Band, Jawbone Flats Barbershop Singers and Lewis & Clark Sweet Adelines.
 There was also a square dancing exhibition by the Twin City Twirlers.
-With completion of the addition, the 250,000 square foot venue was renamed LEWISTON CENTER MALL.
-It was the preeminent shopping center in -or around- the city.
-The only competitor within a 30 mile radius was Moscow, Idaho's PALOUSE EMPIRE MALL (1979).

-The LEWISTON CENTER MALL Lamonts was shuttered in 1995.
-It re-opened, as a Fresno-based Gottschalks, in the year 2000 and was shuttered in 2007.
-The Bon Marche was rebranded, as a Bon-Macy's, on August 1, 2003 and was fully "Macy-ated" on March 6, 2005.
+Lamonts Apparel, Incorporated was acquired by Fresno, California's Gottschalks chain in July 2000.
+The LEWISTON CENTER Lamonts was rebranded by Gottschalks on August 26, 2000.
+The store had closed for good by July 15, 2009.
+The mall's Bon Marche was rebranded, as a Bon-Macy's, on August 1, 2003 and was fully "Macy-ated" on March 6, 2005.

-A second major vacancy was created in 2012, when Sears shut down.
+A major vacancy was created in 2012, when Sears shut down.
 The store space was renovated and re-opened, as a Columbus, Ohio-based Big Lots, on November 8, 2012.
 The Gottschalks building sat vacant for 5 years and was eventually demolished.
 A 1-level (59,400 square foot) Boise-based Winco Foods was built.
 It was dedicated on November 6, 2014.

 Two more LEWISTON CENTER anchor stores went dark in 2020.
 Macy's shut down in March, with J.C.
-Penney going dark in July.
+Penney closing in July.
 The struggling shopping complex was put up for sale in June 2020.
 It was sold in May 2023, with the Boise-based Lewiston Center Equities, Limited Liability Company becoming the new owner.

 Sources: